-For the year ended December 31, 2021 For the two months ended December 31, 2020 For the year ended October 31, 2020
+December 31, 2022 December 31, 2021

 Weighted averages:

-Exercise price \$1.50 - -
+Exercise price \$1.05 \$1.50

-Share price at grant date \$1.52 - -
+Share price at grant date \$1.05 \$1.52

-Expected stock option life 4 years - -
+Expected stock option life 4 years 4 years

-Expected volatility 33% - -
+Expected volatility 34% 33%

-Risk-free interest rate 1% - -
+Risk-free interest rate 3.55% 1.00%

-Dividend yield 0% - -
+Dividend yield 0% 0%

-Fair value per option at grant date \$0.43 -
+Fair value per option at grant date \$0.34 \$0.43

 The expected life of the share options is based on historical data and current expectations and is not necessarily indicative of the exercise patterns that may occur.
-The estimated expected future volatility of the options granted during the year end December 31, 2021 was determined using an average of the Company's historical volatility starting from January 1, 2021 and the historical volatility of comparable publicly listed entities over periods similar to the expected life of the options.
-It was management's judgment to include only historical information for the Company from 2021 onwards in order to reflect the timing of the Company's change in focus from parking assets to the acquisition and management of income-producing industrial properties across key markets in Canada (note 17).
+The estimated expected future volatility of the options granted during the year end December 31, 2022 was determined using an average of the Company's historical volatility starting from January 1, 2021 and the historical volatility of comparable publicly listed entities over periods similar to the expected life of the options.
+It was management's judgment to include only historical information for the Company from 2021 onwards in order to reflect the timing of the Company's change in focus from parking assets to the acquisition and management of income-producing industrial properties across key markets in Canada.
 No special features inherent to the stock options granted were incorporated into the measurement of fair value.